 "Sierra Rose" - Acrylic Portrait - 18" x 24" - This is my daughter at about 3 years.
 She has two older brothers who are 14 and 11 yrs older than her.
 She could control us with just a cute smile and tilt of the head.
 Here she came to the garden to beg for a treat.
 Yes, it worked.

 "He's Gone" - Pen and Ink -10" x 16" - This is my mother in law who had come to stay with us after the death of her husband.
 She had cared for him, living isolated far out in the country for many years.
 Efficient lists of medications, appointments, and therapy littered her cork board in the kitchen.
 However, after he was gone, it was like her spirit let go and sunk into a chair.
 Depression left her there, and dementia attacked suddenly.
 Cycles of life can be difficult.

-"Johny" - Pencil Portrait - 9" x 12" - Johny Celis was a minor league baseball player from Venezuela who lived with us for a summer.
-I would photograph and film him so he could study his form.
+"Johny"- Pencil Portrait- 9x12- Johny Celis was a minor league baseball player from Venezuela who lived with us for a summer.
 He was and is an outstanding hitter.
-He now plays in Japan and remains in contact with us.
+He went on to have a very successful career in Japan and remains in contact with us.